 Research

-When Employees Go to Court: Audit Office Labor Market Reputation and Audit Quality
+When Employees Go to Court: Employee Lawsuits and Talent Acquisition in Audit Offices

 Solo-authored

-Air Pollution and Audit Quality within the United States
+Air Pollution in the United States and Misstatements in Financial Reporting

 Coauthored with: Paul Michas, Dan Russomanno, and Wenzi Zhuang